 Despite the allure of visiting a place once (allegedly) owned by one of the world’s most notorious criminals, the mansion’s history is disputed.
 Many long-time residents of the Rosario Islands have expressed frustration, stating that the focus of tourists has shifted from appreciating the natural beauty of the Caribbean to indulging in so-called “drug tourism.”
 Contrary to the popular narrative, they assert that the luxurious home in question never belonged to Escobar, but rather to the family of former Colombian President Julio César Turbay.
 Specifically, it is said to have been owned by one of the former president’s cousins.

 The mansion was initially part of a grand hotel project, a vision of luxury that was meant to attract high-end tourism to the area.
 However, the construction was halted when the government determined that the project posed a significant threat to the island’s natural habitat.
 Local rumors suggest that funding issues also played a role in stopping the project.
 Interestingly, the timeframe of the project’s abandonment coincides with the height of Colombia’s civil conflict, during which the country was gripped by violence, and its economy and tourism sector suffered greatly.
 Some speculate that the turmoil of the time, exacerbated by the pervasive influence of drug cartels like Escobar’s, may have indirectly contributed to the project’s failure.
-Thus, while Escobar may not have owned the mansion, his influence on the era may have left a fingerprint on the reasons the project was never completed.

-The Role of Boat Captains, Tour Agencies, and Misinformation
+The Role of Boat Captains, Tour Agencies, and Misinformation in Islas del Rosario

 Fueling the rumors of Escobar’s connection to the mansion are boat captains who ferry tourists to the islands.
 Most of these captains are not natives of the Rosario Islands but hail from nearby Tierra Bomba or Cartagena.
 Seeking to provide a more thrilling experience for their passengers, they often repeat the falsehood that the mansion was once Escobar’s hideaway.
 The allure of a story involving one of history’s most notorious criminals is hard to resist, especially when it adds an element of drama to a day trip in the Caribbean.